Shell Shocked: How to rid yourself of too many people in your life

 And then I got a response from Gladys.

 Gladys here.
 Got your email.
 I think I know why you’re upset.
-When we last spoke, I called you out on your claim to being a descendant of Millard Fillmore, a nineteenth-century U.S. president.
+When we last spoke I called you out on your claim to being a descendant of Millard Fillmore, a 19th century U.S. president.
 I referred to him as the worst president we ever had and you got all huffy.
 Art, realize this.
-Just because Millard Fillmore is the worst president we ever had, that doesn’t make you a bad person.
+Just because Millard Fillmore is the worst president we ever had that doesn’t make you a bad person.
 I’ll see you at the bowling alley the usual time next week.

 Polk, Schmolk.
 So I got it wrong.
 Well, if Millard Fillmore was the worst president we ever had, then James Polk comes in a close second.
 I don’t care if he was related to you.
 What did he ever do for our country?
 He did nothing to be remembered for except belch after a good meal.
 I get the sense that your medications aren’t working.
 You must be mistaking me for someone else.
 You and I have always gotten along well ever since we met on the line at Carnegie Deli.
 You’ve always laughed at my jokes and appreciated the advice I gave you on which deodorants to use.
 For the sake of our enduring friendship, I will not give in to your ranting and raving.
 I do this for your sake, not mine.
 Like I said, I’ll meet you at the usual time at the bowling alley next week.
 Don’t even think about trying to beat me.
 That’ll be the day.